SMU-DIGA/matverse_papers/README.md

 There has been a growing effort to replace manual extraction of data from research papers with automated data extraction based on natural language processing, language models, and recently, large language models (LLMs).
 Although these methods enable efficient extraction of data from large sets of research papers, they require a significant amount of up-front effort, expertise, and coding.
 In this work, we propose the ChatExtract method that can fully automate very accurate data extraction with minimal initial effort and background, using an advanced conversational LLM.
 ChatExtract consists of a set of engineered prompts applied to a conversational LLM that both identify sentences with data, extract that data, and assure the data’s correctness through a series of follow-up questions.
 These follow-up questions largely overcome known issues with LLMs providing factually inaccurate responses.
 ChatExtract can be applied with any conversational LLMs and yields very high quality data extraction.
 In tests on materials data, we find precision and recall both close to 90% from the best conversational LLMs, like GPT-4.
 We demonstrate that the exceptional performance is enabled by the information retention in a conversational model combined with purposeful redundancy and introducing uncertainty through follow-up prompts.
 These results suggest that approaches similar to ChatExtract, due to their simplicity, transferability, and accuracy are likely to become powerful tools for data extraction in the near future.
 Finally, databases for critical cooling rates of metallic glasses and yield strengths of high entropy alloys are developed using ChatExtract.

 **Tags:** Databases, Theory and computation

 ---

+## 116. Structured information extraction from scientific text with large language models

+**Authors:** John Dagdelen, Alexander Dunn, Sanghoon Lee, Nicholas Walker, Andrew S. Rosen, Gerbrand Ceder, Kristin A. Persson, Anubhav Jain

+**Venue:** Nature Communications

+**Publication Date:** February 15, 2024

+**Volume & Issue:** Volume 15, Issue 1

+**Pages:** 1418

+**DOI:** 10.1038/s41467-024-45563-x

+**Abstract:**
+Extracting structured knowledge from scientific text remains a challenging task for machine learning models.
+Here, we present a simple approach to joint named entity recognition and relation extraction and demonstrate how pretrained large language models (GPT-3, Llama-2) can be fine-tuned to extract useful records of complex scientific knowledge.
+We test three representative tasks in materials chemistry: linking dopants and host materials, cataloging metal-organic frameworks, and general composition/phase/morphology/application information extraction.
+Records are extracted from single sentences or entire paragraphs, and the output can be returned as simple English sentences or a more structured format such as a list of JSON objects.
+This approach represents a simple, accessible, and highly flexible route to obtaining large databases of structured specialized scientific knowledge extracted from research papers.

+**Tags:** Databases, Materials science, Scientific data, Theory and computation

+---